-We have developed E Safety lesson to ensure all children throughout school have the opportunity to learn about the benefits but also the risks and dangers associated with the digital world and using computers, the internet and mobile phones.
+We have developed E Safety lessons to ensure all children throughout school have the opportunity to learn about the benefits but also the risks and dangers associated with the digital world and using computers, the internet and mobile phones.

 To further develop our pupils as safe and responsible users and contributors to the digital world we have Digital Leaders from each year group to champion staying safe and support their peers when using technologies and also working online.